MrCooxie/Chess/README.md

 And now if you print the board you get the updated board

-Also if the moves is illegal then no changes will be done to the board.
+If the move is illegal then no changes will be done to the board.